Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Importantly, insulin not only drives fat storage but also blocks fat burning.
 That is why eating fast carbs makes it so easy to gain weight but also so hard to lose it.
 The excess insulin that hangs around after overshoots makes it almost impossible to mobilize stored fat for energy.

-Too much insulin drives our blood sugar too low, causing extreme hunger, irritability, fatigue, light-headedness, and uncontrollable cravings for more fast carbs, making it nearly impossible to fast.
+Too much insulin drives our blood sugar too low, causing extreme hunger, irritability, fatigue, light-headedness, and uncontrollable cravings for more fast carbs, making it nearly impossible to fast (we will address fasting soon but for now, remember that feasting and fasting was the pattern of eating by which our bodies evolved over millions of years).
 At the same time, it protects stored fat from being burned for energy, blunting our attempts to lose weight.
-Perhaps worst of all, prolonged exposure to insulin from repeated overshoots caused by a diet like the SAD/WD which is rich in fast carbs makes our body tissues grow less sensitive to its blood-sugar-lowering action over time, forcing the insulin-producing beta cells of the pancreas to work harder to pump out even more insulin, thereby creating a vicious circle that can lead to beta cell fatigue and insulin resistance, setting the stage for diabetes.
+Perhaps worst of all, prolonged exposure to insulin from repeated overshoots caused by a diet like the SAD/WD which is rich in fast carbs makes our body tissues grow less sensitive to its blood-sugar-lowering action over time, forcing the insulin-producing beta cells of the pancreas to work harder to pump out even more insulin.
+This also creates a vicious circle that can lead over time to beta cell fatigue and insulin resistance, setting the stage for diabetes.

 When our tissues become insulin-resistant, our bodies struggle to properly regulate blood sugar levels after eating fast carbs.
 This puts pressure on the beta cells to make even more insulin.
 Chronically high insulin levels in the context of repeated blood sugar excursions drives the development of something called metabolic syndrome which is the first step toward diabetes and other chronic diseases.